nmondal/cowj/README.md

 "Hello, World!"
 ```

-Now, restart cowj, run the same curl command - and voila, you would have `Hello, World` again.
+Now, restart cowj, run the same curl command - and voilà, you would have `Hello, World` again.

 As you can see, code is configuration and configuration is code in Cowj.

 With this note, we shall dive into the world of BED - back end development.

 ## COWJ Setup

 1. Install java 17 or newer : https://adoptium.net/temurin/releases/?version=17

 2. Install gradle `8.5` or above :  https://gradle.org/install/